 Previously, McDermott and Lorenzo di Bonaventura launched the production company Di Bonaventura Pictures Television.
 In 2017, they completed production on two seasons of the ABC single-camera comedy The Real O’Neals.
 They are currently in post-production on the first season of Jupiter’s Legacy on Netflix – a sprawling epic superhero series based on acclaimed author Mark Millar’s graphic novel, and also have multiple shows in development at broadcast, cable and streaming platforms.

-McDermott wrote and produced the Paramount/Awesomeness feature film The F**k-It List, which is currently being sold to Netflix and will premiere in Spring 2020.
-His other feature film writing credits include The Omen (2006) and Eagle Eye, which grossed more than $100 million at the U.S. box-office.
+McDermott wrote and produced the Paramount/Awesomeness feature film The F**k-It List, which was sold to Netflix and premiered in Spring 2020.
+His other feature film writing credits include The Omen (2006) and Eagle Eye, which grossed more than $100 million at the U.S. box office.
 He has also written feature film screenplays for Warner Bros., Paramount, New Line, Sony, Lionsgate and Fox.

 Earlier in his career, McDermott was a co-executive producer on the Fox series Human Target and the creator and executive producer of the Lifetime series Angela’s Eyes.